+- For initial therapy, all of the following:

+- Diagnosis of episodic migraines with both of the following:

+- Less than 15 headache days per month

+- Patient has 4 to 14 migraine days per month

+and

+- Trial and failure (after a trial of at least two months) to two of the following, or contraindication, or intolerance to all of the following prophylactic therapies from the list below:4

+- Amitriptyline (Elavil)

+- One of the following beta-blockers: atenolol, metoprolol, nadolol, propranolol, or timolol

+- Divalproex sodium (Depakote/Depakote ER)

+- Topiramate (Topamax)

+- Venlafaxine (Effexor/Effexor XR)

+and

+- Trial and failure (after a trial of at least three months), contraindication, or intolerance to one of the following:

+- Aimovig (erenumab)

+- Ajovy (fremanezumab)

+- Emgality (galcanezumab)

+and

-- For initial therapy, all of the following: - Diagnosis of episodic migraines with both of the following: - Less than 15 headache days per month - Patient has 4 to 14 migraine days per month; and - Trial and failure (after a trial of at least two months) to two of the following, or contraindication, or intolerance to all of the following prophylactic therapies from the list below:4 - Amitriptyline (Elavil) - One of the following beta-blockers: atenolol, metoprolol, nadolol, propranolol, or timolol - Divalproex sodium (Depakote/Depakote ER) - Topiramate (Topamax) - Venlafaxine (Effexor/Effexor XR); and - Trial and failure (after a trial of at least three months), contraindication, or intolerance to one of the following: - Aimovig (erenumab) - Ajovy (fremanezumab) - Emgality (galcanezumab); and - Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Authorization will be issued for no more than 3 months - For continuation of therapy, all of the following: - Patient has experienced a positive response to therapy, demonstrated by a reduction in headache frequency and/or intensity; and - Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - Authorization will be issued for no more than 12 months
+- Medication will not be used in combination with another biologic CGRP antagonist or inhibitor (e.g. Aimovig, Emgality); Medication will not be used in combination with another CGRP antagonist or inhibitor [e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galeanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)]; and

+- Dosing is in accordance with the United States Food and Drug Administration approved labeling; and

+- o Authorization will be issued for no more than 3 months - For continuation of therapy, all of the following: - o Patient has experienced a positive response to therapy, demonstrated by a reduction in headache frequency and/or intensity; and - o Medication will not be used in combination with another biologic CGRP antagonist or inhibitor (e.g. Aimovig, Emgality); Medication will not be used in combination with another CGRP antagonist or inhibitor (e.g., Aimovig (erenumab), Ajovy (fremanezumab), Emgality (galcanezumab), Nurtec ODT (rimegepant), and Ubrelvy (ubrogepant)); and - o Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be issued for no more than 12 months